choria-io/asyncjobs/overview/scheduled-tasks/index.md

   Scheduling Deadline: 12h0m0s
 ```

-We add a scheduled task that will run monthly (Could also use `monthly` instead of cron format), it will create a task with type `email:monthly` in the `EMAIL` queue and we set a deadline on the task 12 hours after creation.
+The command adds a scheduled task that runs monthly.
+The shortcut `monthly` also works.
+Each run creates a task of type `email:monthly` in the `EMAIL` queue with a 12-hour deadline from creation.

-To enter the schedule `@yearly` use just "yearly" as the CLI package will interpret the `@`.
+To enter the `@yearly` schedule, use just `yearly`.
+The CLI interprets the `@`.

-Given the name, you can remove it again with `ajc task cron delete EMAIL_MONTHLY_UPDATE`, it supports `-f` for non interactive.
+Remove a scheduled task by name with `ajc task cron delete EMAIL_MONTHLY_UPDATE`.
+The `-f` flag makes the command non-interactive.

 ### Viewing schedules

-A list of schedules can be loaded:
+List all schedules:

 ```
 $ ajc task cron list